- Darlington Transport Study

 We have received valuable feedback from community and business owners from the surveys and information sessions held in December last year.
 This feedback has been provided to our engineering and design consultants for consideration as the preferred concept is developed.

-Investigation works to inform the development of a design will commence later this month which includes;
+Investigation works to inform the development of a design are ongoing and include;

 -Collection of topographical data by an aerial drone, utilising light detection and ranging (lidar), flying parallel to the road corridor to minimise distraction to drivers.
 The drone will avoid flying over private residences.